mapbiomas/brazil-cerrado/lulc_10m_sentinel/collection_03/1-general-map/README.md

 ## 09_temporal.js
 This filter applies a set of temporal consistency rules to correct short-term spurious transitions and ensure the stability of land use and land cover (LULC) classifications over time (2017–2024).
 It operates by comparing each pixel’s class over multi-year windows and applying logic to eliminate implausible transitions, enforce class persistence, and refine the first and last years of the time series.
 The filter follows these four main steps:

 *1. 3-year window filtering:* This rule identifies and corrects brief one-year transitions surrounded by the same class before and after (2018-2023).
 The objective is to correct pixel values that present a specific class in the previous year (year -1), change in the current year, and return to the initial class in the last year of the window (year +1).
-It is applied to each land use and cover class in the following order: Savanna Formation (4), Grassland Formation (12), Forest Formation (3), Wetland (11), Herbaceous Sandbank Vegetation (50), Mosaic of Uses (21), River, Lake and Ocean (33), and Other Non-Vegetated Areas (25).
+It is applied to each land use and cover class in the following order: Savanna Formation (4), Grassland Formation (12), Forest Formation (3), Wetland (11), Herbaceous Sandbank Vegetation (50), Mosaic of Uses (21), River, Lake, and Ocean (33), and Other Non-Vegetated Areas (25).

 *3. Correction of the last year (2024):* The filter searches for pixel values that were not classified as Mosaic of Uses (21) in 2024, but were classified as such in 2023 and 2022.
 The 2024 class is corrected to match the previous year, avoiding any regeneration that cannot be confirmed in the last year.